Ecuadorian cuisine: Typical meal

-Most regions in Ecuador follow the traditional three-course meal of sopa/soup and segundo/second dish which includes rice or pasta and a protein such as meat, poultry, pig or fish.
+Most regions in Ecuador follow the traditional three-course meal of sopa/soup and segundo/second dish which includes rice or pasta and a protein such as beef, poultry, pig or fish.
 Then dessert and a coffee are customary.
 Dinner is usually lighter and sometimes just coffee or agua de remedio/herbal tea with bread.

 For the most part, Ecuador is known not only for its bananas, and all the dishes made from them, but for its starch consumption of products like potato, bread, pasta, rice, and yuca.
 Traditionally any of these ingredients can be found in either the soup or the rice platter that may be served.

 In a 2023 study, the most consumed Ecuadorian dishes were found to be encebollado, ceviche and hornado.
 Also, small variations were found among demographics, except for the representations between the Coast and Highland regions which had low correlation.

 Corviche, dough of grated green plantain, peanuts, and a vegetable sofrito, filled with pieces of fish, and then fried.

 Viche, soup made with fish, peanuts, yuca, sweet plantains, corn, and other vegetables and spices.